MuntashirAkon/AppManager/docs/raw/en/README.md

 ## Manual

-- `./doctool.sh update`: Extracts strings from TeX and create `strings.xml` which can be copied (with identical name) for translation.
+- `./doctool.sh update`: Extracts strings from TeX and create `strings.xml`.
+  This should only be invoked for the base locale.
 All line breaks are ignored.
-Attention should be given while translating Latex tags e.g.,
-  `\hyperref[]`, `\textbf`, `\cref`.
+  Attention should be given while translating Latex tags e.g., `\hyperref[]`, `\textbf`, `\cref`.
 - `./doctool.sh merge`: Updates TeX from `strings.xml`.
 If the syntax of `strings.xml` is invalid, errors will be thrown.
 Depending on the processing speed, it may take several minutes.

 ### Adding a new article